In general speaking the following two distinct patterns are used to transfer data between communicating parties:

 PubSub Applications exchange messages formatted as the

-NetworkMessage structure using underlying transport layer.
-As illustrated in the following domain model, directly or indirectly the specification defines the following actors:
+NetworkMessage structure using underlying communication stack.
+As illustrated in the following domain model (Figure 1), directly or indirectly the specification defines the following actors:

 Publisher: pushes the current process data formatted as the